 Chapter 13 debtors are permitted to retain their property interests subject to a court-approved payment plan in which they must agree to pay creditors out of future income.

-If you are pursuing Chapter 13 Bankruptcy, you may be wondering about bankruptcy and social security.
+If you are considering filing for Chapter 13 Bankruptcy, you may be wondering about how Social Security benefits will impact your case.

-In the recent case of In re Ragos, the U.S. Fifth Circuit Court of Appeals upheld the bankruptcy court’s ruling that Social Security benefits can be excluded when calculating disposable income and projected disposable income available to creditors in a Chapter 13 plan.
+A recent case from the U.S. Fifth Circuit Court of Appeals provides some important guidance on this issue.
+In re Ragos, the appellate court upheld the ruling by a bankruptcy court — determining that Social Security benefits can be excluded when calculating disposable income and projected disposable income available to creditors in a Chapter 13 plan.

 Background of the Case

 In re Ragos, the debtors, a married couple, voluntarily filed a joint Chapter 13 bankruptcy petition.
 According to court records, the actual amount of Social Security benefits received by Mr. and Mrs. Rago totaled $1,854.
 Beyond that, the couple was also collecting $2,859.00 in income from retirement benefits and $2,599.65 in monthly take home pay.

 When filing for Chapter 13 bankruptcy protection, debtors are required to declare their income.
 However, it is not always clear what exactly should be declared.

 In their itemized schedule of current monthly income, Mr. and Mrs. Rago included only $200 in monthly Social Security benefits.
 Then, they filed a proposed 60-month payment plan using the declared amount as a basis for structuring payments to creditors.
 Notably, $1,654 per month in Social Security benefits was not declared by Mr. and Mrs. Ragos.
 After receiving the proposed Chapter 13 repayment plan, the trustee filed an immediate objection.